LuKks/like-process/README.md

 ## Features
 #### Handled signals by default:
 - SIGTERM exit for docker, k8s, etc.
-- SIGINT exit only when pm2 cluster.
+- SIGINT exit for pm2 cluster and fork.
 - SIGHUP reload for native cluster.

 Reload or SIGHUP in single process will just exit.